mburakov/mqttfs/README.md

 ## Building on Linux

-mqttfs depends on fuse3 and libmosquitto.
-Once you have these installed, just
+mqttfs depends only on fuse3.
+Once you have it installed, just
 ```
 make
 ```